rupenmitra/rupenmitra.github.io/_pages/about.md

 Research
 ======
-Broadly, my research interests sprawl in the cross-section of **Networked-Systems, **Mobile Networking**, and **Network Security**.
+Broadly, my research interests sprawl in the cross-section of **Networked-Systems**, **Mobile Networking**, and **Network Security**.
 More specifically, my current research endeavors encompass the following areas

 1. 5G Network Security
 2. Security of Mobile systems